William Lewis (journalist): Role in the parliamentary expenses scandal

-Lewis stressed to his colleagues that he wanted the Telegraph to be seen as be fair and balanced in their approach.
-They concluded that they should start with the government and then move into the opposition as it was then,the Conservative Party.
+Lewis stressed to his colleagues that he wanted the Telegraph to be seen as fair and balanced in their approach.
+They concluded that they should start with the government and then move into the opposition as it was then, the Conservative Party.

 The next stage involved the team writing to each MP to put them on notice that a story was being written, and then to wait for the replies.
 The first MP to revert to the Telegraph team was Secretary of State for Justice Jack Straw.
 Straw replied, confirming the information in the letter and explaining his expenses.
 Lewis told the Leveson enquiry: "Only then did I feel able to give the green light to publication that evening."
 He added, "I remain hugely proud of -- given the intensity with which the MPs' expenses team had to work, the incredible pressure they worked under, continual threat of trying to be stopped what they were doing, I think this record is one we should be proud of."
-He added: "I was also aware that this story was laced with risk all round, as the best and most important journalism tends to be.
+He added: "I was also aware that this story was laced with risk all round, as the best and most important journalism tends to be."